patutin/LangChainWorkshop/tasks/Task3.md

 ### Task 3: Create final task
 - ~~Draw an owl~~
-- Call Azure OpenAI to select dish of the day.
+- Call Azure OpenAI to select popular sport of country.
-- Call Google Custom Search API to find recipe of dish of the day.
+- Call Google Custom Search API to find the last 5 winners of specified sport.
-- Call Wikipedia to find description of dish of the day.
+- Call Wikipedia to find description of sport.
-- Call HaggingFace to generate image of dish of the day.
+- Call Google Custom Search API to find image of sport.
 - Call Azure OpenAI to code snipet for site widget.

 ## Get Fun